superlloyd/Poly/README.txt

-This class is an excerpt from my personal project.

-This class is a little show case for a Polynomial class I worked on
+This projet demonstrate a Polynomial utility class

 Supported operation:
-- Polynomial class with the following operation
 	- + - * /
 	Derivate Integrate
 	FindRoots (Polynomial root solver, i.e. value for which the Polynomial compute to 0)